metabase/metabase/docs/troubleshooting-guide/datawarehouse.md

 **How to fix this:** It's out of the scope of this troubleshooting guide to get your data warehouse server back up.
 Check with whomever set it up for you!

-### The data warehouse server is not accepting connections from your IP
+### The data warehouse server is denying connections from your IP address

 **How to detect this:** If you can access the server from a bastion host, or another machine, use `nc` on Linux (or your operating system's equivalent) to verify that you can connect to the host on a given port.
 Different databases use different ports, but an example for a default PostgreSQL configuration (which listens on port 5432) would be: